- Written by Dr.Mehmet Demircioglu

 After a hair transplant, many transplanted hairs shed before the new growth begins.
 This shedding can be frightening, but it is a common part of the process.

-I have explained the early phase in more detail in my article about shedding of transplanted hair.
-The important point is simple.
-The visible hair shaft can fall, while the follicle remains alive under the skin.
+The early phase is part of shedding of transplanted hair.
+For this question, the key point is that the visible hair shaft can fall while the follicle remains alive under the skin.

 At month four, many follicles are only beginning to wake up.
 Some may already be producing visible hair.
 Some may be producing very fine hairs that are easy to miss.
 Some may not be visible yet.

 Early hairs are usually thin, short, and soft.
-They do not yet have the calibre, length, or texture that gives real coverage.
-A patient may see hair starting, but still feel the density is disappointing.
+They do not yet have the caliber, length, or texture that gives real coverage.
+You may see hair starting and still feel disappointed with the density.

-Hair transplant growth is not like turning on a light.
-It is more like a slow biological return.
+Hair transplant growth does not switch on all at once.
+It returns slowly.
 The result usually builds through several stages, and the early stages rarely look elegant.

 At month four, the new hairs may not yet behave like normal hair.
 They can stand in odd directions, appear wiry, or look softer than the surrounding native hair.
 This can make the density look worse than it really is.

-I also pay attention to scalp condition.
-A calm scalp with mild dryness is very different from an angry scalp with repeated pimples, crusting, or irritation.
-The skin environment does not tell the whole story, but it helps me understand the healing quality.
+Scalp condition also matters.
+Quiet skin with mild dryness is very different from skin with repeated pimples, crusting, heat, pain, or irritation.
+The skin environment does not tell the whole story, but it helps show the healing quality.

-Sometimes a patient is not seeing low graft growth.
-He is seeing native hair shock loss or continued native hair miniaturization around the grafts.
-That is a different problem, and it requires a different conversation.
+Sometimes the weak point is not low graft growth.
+It may be native hair shock loss or continued native hair miniaturization around the grafts.
+That is a different problem, and it needs a different conversation.

 Why can one side grow slower than the other?

-Uneven growth is one of the most common reasons patients panic.
-They may say the left side is growing, but the right side looks empty.
-Or they may feel that one temple has more hairs than the other.
+Uneven growth is one of the most common reasons for panic.
+You may see the left side growing while the right side looks empty, or feel that one temple has more hairs than the other.

-In many cases, this difference is temporary.
-Hair follicles do not all restart at the same time.
-Even within the same patient, one zone may wake earlier while another zone catches up later.
+Often, this difference is temporary.
+Hair follicles do not all restart evenly.
+Even in the same scalp, one zone may wake earlier while another zone catches up later.

 There are also technical and anatomical reasons why zones can behave differently.
 The skin may have healed differently.
 The angle of lighting may expose one side more.
-The patient may part the hair in a way that makes one side look weaker.
+You may part the hair in a way that makes one side look weaker.

-However, I do not like giving false reassurance.
-If one area had noticeably fewer grafts placed, if the day one photos showed a gap, or if there was trauma, infection, necrosis, or severe crusting in one zone, then uneven growth deserves closer review.
+False reassurance is not helpful either.
+If one area had noticeably fewer grafts placed, if the day-one photos showed a gap, or if there was trauma, infection, necrosis, or severe crusting in one zone, then uneven growth deserves closer review.

-The key is not to panic from one photo.
-The key is to compare consistent photos over time and understand whether the weaker side is slowly improving.
+The useful detail is not to panic from one photo.
+The useful detail is to compare consistent photos over time and understand whether the weaker side is slowly improving.

-If a weaker side remains completely inactive while the other side continues to develop, I would want to see clear photos and surgical details.
+If a weaker side remains completely inactive while the other side continues to develop, clear photos and surgical details become important.
 Timing matters, but documentation matters too.

-There is another point patients often miss.
+Another detail is easy to miss.
 The two sides of the hairline may not have had the same starting condition.
 One side may have had more native hair, more miniaturized hair, or more empty skin before surgery.

 If one side had weaker native hair before the operation, it may look worse during recovery even if the transplanted grafts are growing.
-The patient may think the transplant is uneven, while part of the difference comes from the original pattern.
+What looks like an uneven transplant can partly come from the original pattern.

-This is why pre surgery photos are important.
-Without them, the patient and surgeon may argue from memory, and memory is not reliable when emotions are high.
+Pre-surgery photos are important.
+Without them, you and the clinic may argue from memory, and memory is not reliable when emotions are high.

 When does low density at 4 months still look normal?

-Low density at month four can still look normal when there are small new hairs visible, when the scalp is healthy, and when the overall trend is moving in the right direction.
-The patient may not like the appearance yet, but the biology may still be on schedule.
+Low density at month four can still look normal when small new hairs are visible, the scalp is healthy, and the overall trend is moving in the right direction.
+You may dislike the appearance, but the biology may still be on schedule.

 At this stage, I expect many hairs to be fine.
 I expect imperfect coverage.
 I expect the result to look weaker under harsh light, with wet hair, or when the hair is cut too short.

-The question is not whether the result looks dense yet.
-The question is whether there are signs of early growth and whether the recipient area looks capable of continuing to mature.
+I do not reduce this to whether the result looks dense yet.
+I first look for signs that early growth has started and that the recipient area still looks capable of continuing to mature.

-This is why I connect the month four question to the broader question of why some hair transplant results look thin.
+This month four concern connects to the broader question of why some hair transplant results look thin.
 Density is not only about the number of grafts.
-It is also about hair shaft thickness, curl, colour contrast, placement angle, and native hair support.
+It is also about hair shaft thickness, curl, color contrast, placement angle, and native hair support.

-If a patient has fine hair, light skin with dark hair, or a large recipient area, early growth may look thinner than expected.
-That does not automatically mean the operation failed.
+If you have fine hair, dark hair against light skin, or a large recipient area, early growth may look thinner than expected.
+That does not necessarily mean the operation failed.

-In most patients, months five, six, seven, and eight are much more informative than month four.
+In most cases, months five, six, seven, and eight are much more informative than month four.
 The result begins to gain more visual weight as the hairs lengthen and thicken.

 It is also normal for the first hairs to look scattered.
 The eye wants a continuous wall of coverage, but early growth usually appears in small irregular areas before it blends together.

-When I examine a patient at this stage, I am not only asking whether the area looks full.
-I am asking whether the process has started.
+At this stage, I would not reduce this to whether the area already looks full.
+It is whether the process has started.
 A thin beginning can still become a much stronger result.

-For many men, month four is closer to the opening chapter than the final chapter.
-If the patient understands this, the waiting period becomes easier and less frightening.
+For many patients, month four is closer to the opening phase than the final result.
+Understanding that makes the waiting period less frightening without pretending every concern is meaningless.

 When should low density at 4 months make me more cautious?